What Is Business Intelligence?

 - What is a realistic and appropriate goal for the average speed of answer given expected client call loads, customer expectations, and staffing?

 - What type of call volumes can be expected for next month?

 In many cases, business intelligence is used as a catch all term that includes business analytics.
 When this is the case, all of the above data and reports may be the purview of the business intelligence team.

 Smaller companies tend to overlook business intelligence as something only large corporations require.
 But the truth is that every endeavor that seeks to serve people or make a profit can use business intelligence to make decisions that better support short and long-term goals.

 Consider this example.
 The baker arrives at the shop on a Monday morning.
-It's time to prepare ingredients and dough ahead of time for the items that will be baked and sold that day or week.
+It’s time to prepare ingredients and dough ahead of time for the items that will be baked and sold that day or week.
 Does the baker randomly guess how many cakes, cupcakes, or other items to make?
-No, they make product based on how many orders are already in and how many orders might be expected to come in given past experience.
+No, they make products based on how many orders are already in and how many orders might be expected to come in, given past experience.

 Whether the data is held in the baker’s mind, written in a notebook, or housed in a computer database, this is still business intelligence in action.
 The more information the baker has — and the more accurate it is — the better.
 So digital data, which can exist in large amounts and is easier to work with than hard-copy or “memorized” data, is typically the best practice.

 The benefit of strong business intelligence processes is that you’re able to make smarter decisions about every facet of your company.
 Experience is still important, but most people can’t remain competitive in the fast-paced, thin-margin markets of today without combining experience with data when making decisions.
 Some things business intelligence can help you with include:

 - Identifying areas where costs can be decreased to enhance profits